Noumannomi123/GYM-management-System/README.md

 - Adding Fitness Class causes duplicate entry of Primary Key.
 (Staff)
 - Training Sessions is not working 100%.
 (Staff)
 - On removing staff, foreign key constraint key fails.
 (Admin)
 - Registration Manager has no working module.
-(Regiistraion Manager)
+(Registraion Manager)
 ## Note for Bugs
 Some of the bugs are related to the database entries.
 Others are due to time contraints.